1. Do I need to submit drawings with the Seismic Evaluation Report?

 The Seismic Evaluation Procedures and Compliance Plan Regulations were developed by OSHPD specifically for implementation by GAC licensed hospital buildings in furtherance of the Alfred E. Alquist of Hospital Facilities Seismic Safety Act of 1983.
 These regulations require GAC licensed hospitals to perform seismic evaluations on their respective facilities and for mitigation of substandard structural and nonstructural conditions by the seismic retrofit (compliance) plan.

-In California Administrative Code, Chapter 6, Section 1.2, Definitions, the term “General Acute Care Hospital” is defined.
+In the 2019 California Administrative Code, Chapter 6, Section 1.2, Definitions, the term “General Acute Care Hospital” is defined.
 It states in part the following:

 “…a hospital building as defined in Section 129725 of the Health and Safety Code and also licensed pursuant to Section 1250 (a) of the Health and Safety Code…(but) It also precludes hospital buildings that may be licensed under the above mentioned code sections, but provide skilled nursing services only.”